stoufic/AboutME/README.md

 - **Ad Performance Fusion Tool** – Merging marketing data with AI predictions to optimize campaigns by demographic, time, and platform.
 - **50fty (Freelance Brand)** – Built and scaled solutions for clients — from automation bots to payment apps — transforming solo freelancing into a collaborative high-ticket project team.

+##Please Note
+The projects presented in this github are all fundamental starter files; they were not used for production at all.
+The reason for publication was to preview my team's and my innovative thinking.
 ---

 ## 🌍 Vision